Beach or Mountains? 7 Stunning Destinations that Deliver the Best of Both Worlds

 Soufrière, St Lucia, Lesser Antilles

 Where to stay: Featuring villas with private pools, Sugar Beach, A Viceroy Resort is located right on the perfectly white sands of the aptly named Sugar Beach with the towering peak of Petit Piton rising dramatically from the North, ideal for capturing some truly legendary vacation pics.
-After an exciting day of exploring all the island has to offer, you can relax at the resort’s Temazcal outdoor sauna - a traditional dome-shaped Mesoamerican sweat lodge.
+After an exciting day of exploring all the island has to offer, guests can relax at the resort’s Temazcal outdoor sauna - a traditional dome-shaped Mesoamerican sweat lodge.

 The small, unspoiled Greek island of Ithaca is renowned from Homer’s Odyssey as the mythological homeland of the story’s hero, Odyssesus.
 Free from the crowds that descend on some of Greece’s more popular vacation destinations, the quiet island is dotted with pretty pebbly beaches buffeted by turquoise waters and charming historic villages that stand sentinel across the more mountainous interior.
 Getting around Ithaca is best done by car, as the island is relatively small and easy enough to navigate.
 There are a number of scenic routes to explore, including from Vathy to Stavros, with recommended pit stops at Anogi and Exogi for an authentic taste of rustic village life.
 Let your curiosity be your guide, as no matter where you choose to explore, you’ll be rewarded with stunning views.

 Where to stay: Well located in Vathy, the capital and the main harbor of Ithaca are the Odyssey Apartments.
 Offering sleek and modern accommodation on the hillside with sweeping Ionian Sea views.
 Each apartment is well equipped with all the amenities needed for the perfect home away from home.